 My research and teaching interests are in understanding the enological and viticultural parameters that shape wine flavor from vine to bottle.
 I am actively involved in the development of the Research and Teaching components of the new Enology and Viticulture program at Cornell.

-The Sacks lab studies: Understanding effects of pre- and post-harvest factors on the organoleptic properties (flavor; color) of agricultural products, particularly wines and juices.
-Developing rapid and sensitive analytical techniques for measurement of flavor compounds.
+The Sacks lab studies the effects of pre- and post-harvest factors on the organoleptic properties (flavor; color) of agricultural products, particularly wines and juices.
+The lab is also at the forefront of developing new rapid and sensitive analytical techniques for measurement of flavor compounds, particularly those based on ambient-ionization mass spectrometry

 Outreach and Extension Focus